Body Dysmorphia And Its Relationship With Eating Disorders

 BDD is related to low self-esteem and a tendency to judge oneself according to appearance.
 A person may develop false beliefs linking a perceived defect in their appearance to their worth as a person: “If I am unattractive my life is not worth living”.

-In this model, the BDD is then maintained by extreme self-focused behaviours such as appearance checking and comparing the feature perceived to be defective with that of other people3.
+In this model, the BDD is then maintained by extreme self-focused behaviors such as appearance checking and comparing the feature perceived to be defective with that of other people3.
 As further research is carried out, it is likely that a more inclusive bio-psycho-social model of illness causation will be developed.

 Is Body Dysmorphic Disorder An Eating Disorder?